 Plympton/Carver – 1st Thursday – 2:00 pm – The Woodlands (Plympton)/Carver Town Hall – Janine Eaton, South Shore Housing Director, 781-422-4221

-Plymouth TRIAD brought several speakers to the Manomet Library in its effort to reach out of seniors living in the various sections of Plymouth.
+Plymouth TRIAD brought several speakers to the Manomet Library in its effort to reach out to seniors living in the various sections of Plymouth.
 The group was joined by a Comcast representative who explained the upcoming transition to digital television.

 Marshfield TRIAD hosted town building inspector Michael Clancy in May.
 Clancy briefed the group on new costs associated with repairs and remodeling to their coastal homes and offered tips to keep from being swindled by deceptive contractors.

-In April 2008, Hanover became the latest community to form a TRIAD, joining the communities of Brockton, Bridgewater, Carver/Plympton, East Bridgewater, Halifax, Marshfield, Plymouth, and Rochester.
+Hanover became the latest community to form a TRIAD, joining the communities of Brockton, Bridgewater, Carver/Plympton, East Bridgewater, Halifax, Marshfield, Plymouth, and Rochester.

 Joined by 30 seniors, the Council on Aging Director, representatives from the Sheriff’s Department, District Attorney’s office, and Hanover Police and Fire personnel signed the TRIAD compact and formed a SALT Council.
 The ceremony included lunch, as most TRIAD meetings include a treat or two.